 Helpful Tips, Tricks, & Equipment

 - This recipe splatters a lot at the beginning.
 I recommend making it in a big/deep pot (I used my favorite Dutch oven) and leaving the lid askew in between stirring to minimize splatters while still allowing steam to escape.
 The heat of the stove should be just enough the keep it bubbling, but it shouldn't be at a rapid boil.
-As the pumpkin butter cooks and thickens, the splattering should lessen.
+As the Pumpkin Butter cooks and thickens, the splattering should lessen.

-- Total cooking time will depend on how watery your pumpkin puree was to start, and how thick you'd like your final pumpkin butter to be.
+- Total cooking time will depend on how watery your pumpkin purée was to start, and how thick you'd like your final Pumpkin Butter to be.

 Recipes to Enjoy with Pumpkin Butter